alexanderczigler/alexanderczigler/README.md

 # Hello 👋

 I am Alexander Czigler.
 I help companies improve their culture and ways of working with code.
-When I am not working I love spending time dancing, reading or being out in nature.
+When I am not at my keyboard I love dancing, reading and being out in nature.

 My story began around 1997 when I got my first PC with dialup internet.
 I quickly became enchanted by the web and it did not take long until I wanted to build my own homepage so that I could become a part of the web myself.
 Dialup was expensive I was only allowed to go online for a few hours every week.
 I spent that precious time online learning about HTML (and playing Flight Simulator 98!) and finding free hosts where I could publish my creations.